State Board of Administration of Florida

-The State Board of Administration of Florida (SBA) has a statutory and fiduciary mandate to invest, manage and safeguard assets of the Florida Retirement System (FRS) Trust Fund as well as the assets of a variety of other funds.
-The SBA manages 25 different investment funds and trust clients.
+The State Board of Administration of Florida (SBA) manages 25 investment funds and trust clients.

 Trusts are investment responsibilities allowed under law and established pursuant to trust agreements or other forms of consent with individual clients.
 Three of the SBA's 25 funds are government investment pools that contain the assets of a variety of clients.
 Twenty-two clients have at least some of their assets in separately managed funds.
 The remaining clients are invested solely in one or more of the SBA's investment pool products.
 Pooling smaller portfolios into larger investment funds affords economies of scale and other investment management advantages, enhancing returns for participants.

 Management and oversight

 Board of trustees

 While financial specialists at the SBA handle day-to-day operations, the agency is governed by a three-member Board of Trustees, which includes Florida's elected governor, chief financial officer, and attorney general.
-The current trustees are Governor Ron DeSantis, Chief Financial Officer Jimmy Patronis, and Attorney General Ashley Moody.
+The current trustees are Governor Ron DeSantis, Chief Financial Officer Blaise Ingoglia and Attorney General James Uthmeier.

 Each trustee appoints three people knowledgeable about financial markets to the Investment Advisory Council, which provides oversight of the SBA's funds and major investment responsibilities.

 The trustees also appoint a three-member Audit Committee to serve as an independent and objective party to monitor SBA's processes for financial reporting, internal controls, risk assessment, compliance and review of the agency's independent auditors and the Office of Internal Audit.
 The SBA also is audited by two legislative entities: the Auditor General and the Office of Program Policy Analysis and Government Accountability.

 Each trustee also appoints two members to the Participant Local Government Advisory Council (PLGAC), which reviews the administration of the local government investment pool known as Florida Prime.
 The PLGAC was statutorily created as an additional measure to ensure that the fund pool is operated and managed in the best interest of investors in the fund.
 The Board of Trustees appoints six members to serve on the PLGAC for four-year terms, subject to confirmation by the Florida Senate.

 The PLGAC reviews the administration of the trust fund and makes recommendations regarding such administration to the Trustees.
 The PLGAC prepares and submits a written biennial report to the Trustees, the Investment Advisory Council, and the Joint Legislative Auditing Committee that describes the activities and recommendations of the council.

 By statute, the Board of Trustees appoints a nine-member Florida Hurricane Catastrophe Fund Advisory Council to provide the Board with information and advice in connection with its duties related to the Florida Hurricane Catastrophe Fund (FHCF).

 Because the SBA is a constitutional entity, a constitutional amendment is needed to change the way the agency is governed.